kimwalisch/primecount/doc/Hard-Special-Leaves.md

 ## Multiple levels of counters

-It is also possible to use multiple levels of counters.
+It is also possible to use multiple levels of counters, in this case the data structure becomes a tree where each node has O(segment_size^(1 / levels)) children and each node stores the current number of unsieved elements in an interval of size O(segment_size^((levels - level) / levels)) from the sieve array.
+The last level of this tree corresponds to the sieve array used in the algorithm.
+Just like in the original algorithm with the binary index tree (a.k.a Fenwick tree), we can count the number of unsieved elements ≤ n in the sieve array using the new tree-like data structure by traversing the tree from the root node to the bottom and summing the current number of unsieved elements stored in each node.

 As an example, let's consider the case of 3 counter levels for which we will need to use 3 - 1 = 2 counter arrays.
 We only need to use 2 counter arrays because for the last level we will count the number of unsieved elements by iterating over the sieve array.
 For each level the size of the counter array can be calculated using segment_size^(level/levels) and the interval size of the counter array's elements can be calculated using segment_size^((levels - level) / levels).
 Hence our first counter array (1st level) is coarse-grained, its elements span over large intervals of size O(segment_size^(2/3)).
-This means that each element of the first counter array contains the current number of unsieved elements in the interval
-[i * segment_size^(2/3), (i + 1) * segment_size^(2/3)[.
-Our second counter array (2nd
-level) is more fine-grained, its elements span over smaller intervals of size O(segment_size^(1/3)).
+This means that each element of the first counter array contains the current number of unsieved elements in the interval [i * segment_size^(2/3), (i + 1) * segment_size^(2/3)[.
+Our second counter array (2nd level) is more fine-grained, its elements span over smaller intervals of size O(segment_size^(1/3)).
 Hence each element of the second counter array contains the